AIHubCentral/docs/assets/RVC Voice Changer/Local/Deiteris' W-Okada Fork.md

 - Turn off Noise Suppression (sometimes causes issues, maybe not.
 Check for yourself)

 ***
+### GPU Idling
+Sometimes your GPU will start idling after the program is in the background for a while and affect performance.

+- In the folder where w-okada is located there should be a .bat file called `force_gpu_clocks.bat`, run that and it should fix your gpu idling.
+- Once you no longer want your gpu clock speed to be forced anymore you can run `reset_gpu_clocks.bat`.

+***
 ## FAQ
 ***
 ### Why does it run in a browser and not it's own window?